Psychological Parent Attorneys Morris County, NJ

 The psychological parentage attorneys of Jacobs Berger have extensive experience seeking full legal parentage for clients across Morris County towns including Denville, Madison, Randolph, Morristown, East Hanover, Rockaway, and all of Northern New Jersey.
 We understand that the family law legal process requires creative, dynamic legal solutions which will address the unique needs and concerns of our clients and their families.
 Our law firm rejects the one-size-fits-all legal services of larger firms.
 To this end, we strive to keep our clients as involved as possible throughout the custody process.

-Call our office today for more information regarding your potential for legal parentage as a psychological parent in a comprehensive and confidential case assessment.
+Call our office today for more information regarding your potential for legal parentage as a psychological parent in a comprehensive and confidential Strategic Planning Session.

 Madison Psychological Parentage Lawyers Define “Psychological Parent” in New Jersey

 It is common for New Jersey children to live at home well into their twenties.
 Child support laws reflect this, allowing agreements to extend to children’s 23rd birthday.
 For parents, this means that they will be responsible for childcare for about two decades per child.
 During this time, many families will go through divorce, re-marriage, new relationships, or moving out of state, just to name a few.
 Quite frequently, non-biological parents take up a role as a “psychological parent” during this time.